top of page

 SHOULD YOU ENROLL IN MEDICARE OR KEEP YOUR GROUP INSURANCE AT 65?

 Here at Braden Medicare Insurance, we are licensed, independent Medicare Brokers.
-We work with people contemplating retirement evbery day.
-We always enjoy hearing about a persons career and helping to set them up for their next role as the CEO of Golden Years Inc.
+We work with people contemplating retirement every day.
+We always enjoy hearing about a person's career and helping to set them up for their next role as the CEO of Golden Years Inc.

-1. If you’re 65 or older, you are eligible for Medicare, you may choose employer coverage instead of Medicare if you or your spouse is actively employed and your employer offers creditable health insurance.
-Generally, if your employer has over 20 employees, Medicare considers their Group Health Plans to be creditable.
-But, if your employer has less than 20 employees, then Medicare does not regard your Group Health Plan to be creditable.
+1. If you’re 65 or older, you are eligible for Medicare.
+You may elect employer coverage instead of Medicare if you or your spouse is actively employed and your employer offers creditable coverage.
+Generally, if your employer has more than 20 employees, Medicare considers its Group Health Plan creditable.
+But, if your employer has fewer than 20 employees, then Medicare does not regard your Group Health Plan as creditable.
 In this case, you should consider dropping your Group Health Plan and enrolling in Medicare at 65.

 2. When you have both Medicare and employer health benefits, your employer coverage often becomes the primary payer, covering your healthcare costs first, while Medicare pays second (becomes a secondary payer).

-4. While we cannot predict when we may be the subject of an injury or illness, statistics prove that as we age the odds of something happening increase dramatically.
+4. While we cannot predict when we may be injured or ill, statistics show that as we age, the odds of an incident increase dramatically.
 For this reason, at Braden Medicare, we consistently recommend that our clients enroll in Medicare Part B while they have creditable employer coverage.
-Our reasoning is that enrolling in Part B starts your 180-day Medicare Supplement Initial Enrollment Period.
+We reason that enrolling in Part B starts your 180-day Medicare Supplement Initial Enrollment Period.
 In most states, this is the only time you can apply for a Medicare supplement without required medical underwriting and the possibility of being denied coverage.
 And, most Group Employer Health Plans have much higher deductibles than Medicare, especially when paired with a Medicare Supplement policy.

-5. Medicare Part B (Out-Patient Insurance) does have a monthly premium of $174.70 for the 2024 Plan Year.
+5. Medicare Part B (Outpatient Insurance) has a monthly premium of $174.70 for the 2024 Plan Year.
 But you can choose to delay Medicare enrollment without incurring any late enrollment penalties if you have "creditable coverage" through other insurance, such as your group employer plan.

 6. Delaying Part B without creditable coverage can result in a significant late enrollment penalty.
 When you retire or whenever your employer coverage ends (voluntarily or involuntarily), you have an 8-month Special Enrollment Period to sign up for Medicare Part B without penalties.

-7. You are not permitted to have both a Medicare supplement and an employer group health plan at the same time.
-This is the main reason why the vast majority of people who do their research prefer to enroll in Medicare at age 65 instead of sticking with their Employer's Group Health Plan.
+7. You are not permitted to have both a Medicare supplement and an employer group health plan simultaneously.
+This is the main reason the vast majority of people who research their options prefer to enroll in Medicare at age 65 rather than stay with their Employer's Group Health Plan.

 IS IT BETTER TO ENROLL IN MEDICARE WHEN I TURN 65?
 EVEN IF I AM STILL WORKING?